|Guide||♦||11 Triplogs||1 Topic|

 The trail descends from Sowats Point, crosses Sowats Canyon and then descends into Jumpup Canyon where it joins Trail #41.

 This trail is located within Kanab Creek Wilderness.
 As it descends from Sowats point the trail offers a panoramic view of Sowats and Jumpup Canyons while dripping 2,000 feet among vermilion colored cliffs interspersed with natural rock sculptures, pockets of juniper and pinyon and steep, molded sandstone canyons.
 At the base of the Point, the trail follows a sandy bench to the edge of Sowats Canyon, then crosses it.

 After leaving Sowats, the trail winds its way around the Point and enters Jumpup Canyon.
 The Ranger Trail to Kanab Creek joins Trail #8 here, allowing the hiker to continue up Jumpup Canyon until it meets FR 423.
 Kwagunt Hollow and Sowats Canyon are popular accesses to Kanab Creek and Colorado River.
 Because of the steep-sided and narrow pathway on this trail, riders should use only experienced trail horses.
 This trail is in a remote area, with limited water, high summer temperatures, and extremely rugged terrain.
 It is therefore recommended that specific and current information be obtained from the Visitor Center.

-One-Way Notice: This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.